bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentsample.rst

 |

 .. note::
-    A :class:`~f3dasm.design.ExperimentSample` is not constructed manually, but created inside the ExperimentData when it is required by internal processes.
+    A :class:`~f3dasm.design.ExperimentSample` is not constructed manually, but created inside the :class:`~f3dasm.design.ExperimentData` when it is required by internal processes.
     The main use of the :class:`~f3dasm.design.ExperimentSample` is to pass it to your own functions and scripts to extract design variables and store output variables.